dealien/SCIENCE-Project-To-Do-List/rhino_race_+_most_wanted.md

 ## Info
-A group of people get Rhino tanks and head to the Vinewood Racetrack.
+A group of people get Rhino Tanks and head to the Vinewood Racetrack.
 Then we start Most Wanted from the CEO Work menu and have a "race" around the track.
 Whoever does the most laps in the ten minutes for Most Wanted wins the race.

 ## Report
 Brilliant success!
 We half expected the tanks to get destroyed immediately, but they ended up taking no visible damage during the ten-minute run.
 All three of us survived the entire mission.